evitanegara/Inventory-Management-Dashboard-using-Power-BI/README.md

 ## Recommendations

 ### Procurement & Replenishment
-- Prioritize Books, Office Supplies, and Clothing for restocking.
+- Prioritize restocking for Books, Office Supplies, and Clothing , these categories consistently show high restock volume needs (2,038; 1,717; and 1,514 units respectively) and the largest number of SKUs falling below reorder thresholds.
+This signals strong demand and replenishment gaps that risk future stockouts.
-- Monitor SKUs that regularly fall below reorder point.
+- Monitor Books (47 SKUs) and Office Supplies (44 SKUs) more closely to prevent availability issues and missed sales opportunities.
-- Assign fast-moving SKUs to fast suppliers (SUP018, SUP016, SUP030).
+- Assign fast-moving SKUs to reliable suppliers like SUP018, SUP016, and SUP030 to reduce lead time delays and ensure timely restocking.

 ### Warehouse Optimization
-- Stock high-demand products in top hubs: Germany, Belgium, and Spain.
+- Stock high-demand products in top-performing hubs like Germany, Belgium, and Spain, which currently hold the highest inventory volumes and product counts.
+These locations serve as major distribution centers and can handle demand efficiently.
-- Rebalance stock levels in France to improve product availability.
+- Reassess and rebalance inventory levels in France, which holds the lowest product variety (470 SKUs) and stock volume.
+Enhancing its inventory can improve regional fulfillment and reduce delivery time for local demand.

 ### Supplier Management
-- Reduce reliance on SUP041 due to delays.
+- Reduce dependency on SUP041, which shows the slowest lead times and repeated delays.
-- Increase orders with SUP023 and SUP040 for consistent performance.
+- Increase allocation to reliable suppliers such as SUP023 and SUP040, who demonstrate consistent delivery performance across all categories, helping maintain steady inventory flow.

 ### Seasonal Planning
-- Prepare for restocking spikes in January and Q2.
+- Strengthen restocking efforts ahead of January and Q2, when demand and replenishment activity consistently peak—likely driven by post-holiday recovery and seasonal inventory cycles.
-- Improve forecasting in February and August to avoid stock shortages.
+- Implement machine learning based forecasting models to better anticipate restocking needs in February and August, which currently show the lowest restock volumes.
+These models can help identify hidden demand patterns and reduce the risk of understocking during slower or irregular seasons.
 ---

 ## Contact